Jaeger-LeCoultre Cal.P469C 9ct 1952

 The hardwood presentation box shown in the photographs is included in the sale.

 This is exactly the kind of watch we love to find, restore and offer for sale.
-It’s many more times more stylish than the modern equivalent watch and even though it is now a half century old, it is still completely fresh, reliable and practical to wear as your everyday watch should you wish, but mostly it’s a thing of beauty, some would say, ourselves included, a work of art, from one of the most prestigious names in Swiss watchmaking.
-Should you wish to view it this way, it is also an excellent investment and heirloom piece, as well as something to treasure and enjoy, and as each year goes by and the world market for vintage gold watches grows ever greater, limited supply and high demand from the Far East, means prices will climb ever higher!
+It’s many more times more stylish than the modern equivalent watch and even though it is now a half century old and still completely fresh, reliable and practical to wear as your everyday watch should you wish, mostly it’s a thing of beauty, some would say, ourselves included, a work of art, from one of the most prestigious names in Swiss watchmaking.
+Should you wish to view it this way, it is also an excellent investment and heirloom piece and as each year goes by and the world market for vintage gold watches grows ever greater, limited supply and high demand from the Far East, means prices will climb ever higher!

 This is a beautiful example of a classic vintage watch from one of horology’s most famous names and if treated with care, will remain an excellent investment as well as something to use, wear, treasure and enjoy.
 It will provide excellent reliability as well as a sound financial investment, as long-lasting as the watch itself!

 Please note, all vintage watches should be kept clean and dry at all times.

 A word on our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring them to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post sales care and service.
 This approach means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are some well-known stores in West London which are highly successful charging between two to three times the price you see here.
 We therefore consider our prices to be fair, given the quality of watches we have to offer.